 Some routines in Faunus can run in parallel using multiple threads.
-The only prerequisite is that Faunus was compiled with OpenMP support, see installation instructions.
+The only prerequisite is that Faunus was compiled with OpenMP support (which is default).
 The number of threads is controlled with an environment variable.
 The following example demonstrates how to run Faunus using 4 threads: